ChellyBubble/SchoolProjects/README.md

 # SchoolProjects

-Projects that I worked when I was a university student.
+Projects that I worked when I was a college student.